objcio/articles/2014-05-31-singletons.md

 ![][figure3]

-Suppose, for simplicity, that the `SPApplicationDelegate` manages the `SPUser` instance (in practice, you probably want to offload such user state management to another object, but that's beyond the scope of this article).
+Suppose, for simplicity, that the `SPApplicationDelegate` manages the `SPUser` instance (in practice, you probably want to offload such user state management to another object to keep your application delegate [lighter][lighterViewControllers]).
 When the friend list view controller is installed in the window, it is passed a reference to the user.
 This reference can be funneled down the object graph to the profile image views as well.
 Now, when the user logs out, our object graph looks like this:

 ![][figure4]